AlejandroPerezB2B/biPersonal_pipeline/README.md

 biPersonal_pipeline consists in a set of Matlab functions for the processing of dual-EEG data (hyperscanning).
 Each of the functions performs a step in the processing of EEG hyperscanning by using EEGLAB functions arranged in neccesary sequential order.
-These functions were tailor-maded for the experiment reported at:
+These functions were tailor-maded to work on data from the experiment reported at:
 Pérez et al. (2019) Differential brain-to-brain entrainment while speaking and listening in native and foreign languages.
 Cortex, 111, 303-315.
 doi: 10.1016/j.cortex.2018.11.026;
 but it could be easily adapted to other EEG formats and designs.